 Feelings of fear, anxiety, sadness and uncertainty are normal during challenging times.
 The Methodist Emotional Support Line is here to help.

-The free, confidential service is available daily from 7 a.m. to 7 p.m. and staffed by licensed professional counselors from the Methodist Hospital Community Counseling Program.
+The free, confidential service is available Monday through Friday from 8 a.m. to 4 p.m. and staffed by licensed professional counselors from the Methodist Hospital Community Counseling Program.
 The counselors can assist callers who may be experiencing feelings such as:

 If you or a loved one are experiencing these feelings, call (402) 815-8255 (TALK) to speak to a counselor.